 to prevent contention through multiple active buffers of conflicting levels on a common line.
+Each horizontal long line is also driven by a weak keeper circuit that prevents undefined floating levels by maintaining the previous logic level when the line is not driven by an active buffer or a pull-up resistor.
 Figure 16 shows 3-state buffers, long lines and pull-up resistors.

-Figure 16 also shows the location of an internal high speed inverting amplifier which may be used to implement an onchip crystal oscillator.
+Figure 16 also shows the location of an internal high speed inverting amplifier which may be used to implement an on-chip crystal oscillator.
 It is associated with the auxiliary buffer in the lower right corner of the die.
 When the oscillator is configured by MAKEBITS and connected as a signal source, two special user IOBs are also configured to connect the oscillator amplifier with external crystal oscillator components as shown in Figure 17.
 A divide by two option is available to assure symmetry.
 The oscillator circuit becomes active before configuration is complete in order to allow the oscillator to stabilize.
 Actual internal connection is delayed until completion of configuration.
 In Figure 17 the feedback resistor R1, between the output and input, biases the amplifier at threshold.
 The value should be as large as practical to minimize loading of the crystal.
 The inversion of the amplifier, together with the R-C networks and an AT-cut series resonant crystal, produce the 360-degree phase shift of the Pierce oscillator.
 A series resistor R2 may be included to add to the amplifier output impedance when needed for phase-shift control, crystal resistance matching, or to limit the amplifier input swing to control clipping at large amplitudes.
 Excess feedback voltage may be corrected by the ratio of C2/C1.
 The amplifier is designed to be used from 1 MHz to onehalf the specified CLB toggle frequency.
 Use at frequencies below 1 MHz may require individual characterization with respect to a series resistance.
 Crystal oscillators above 20 MHz generally require a crystal which operates in a third overtone mode, where the fundamental frequency must be suppressed by the R-C networks.
 When the oscillator inverter is not used, these IOBs and their package pins are available for general user I/O.